LINWEN607/congregate/docs/using-congregate.md

     ```

 - When `--format=csv` is supplied, Congregate reads the data from the corresponding `data/*.csv` files instead of `*.json`.
-- The CSV rows are converted back into the full JSON structures in‑memory, so the rest of the staging logic—and all later migration steps—remain unchanged.
+- The CSV rows are converted back into the full JSON structures in‑memory, so the rest of the staging logic and all later migration steps remain unchanged.
 - This lets project owners correct IDs or paths directly in a spreadsheet before you run the stage command.

 If you omit `--format`, Congregate defaults to the original JSON workflow.